babuwant2do/The-Goose-Game/README.md

    "   move    Pippo 4   , 2     "
    and so on...
    ```
-- This project is **testable** and write many test case to make sure every thing is works well.
+- This project is **testable** and writes many test case to make sure everything is working well.